Domestic Violence & Family Law Attorneys in Orange County

 The Buncher Law Corporation: Litigating Restraining Orders on a Daily Basis

-Irvine family lawyers to be in court on a daily basis, prosecuting requests for protective orders
+divorce lawyers to be in court on a daily basis, prosecuting requests for protective

-on behalf of real victims, and defending against false claims of domestic
+orders on behalf of real victims, and defending against false claims of

-violence.
-You need an attorney who knows the intricacies of the law, and
+domestic violence.
+You need an attorney who knows the intricacies of the

-how to prepare and present a strong case within days or hours.
-Let our
+law, and how to prepare and present a strong case within days or hours.

-experienced attorneys provide you with the representation you need.
-We
+Let our experienced attorneys provide you with the representation you

-prosecute domestic violence restraining orders so frequently, we can often
+need.
+We prosecute domestic violence restraining orders so frequently,

 If you have been served with an Emergency Protective Order, the District